jnieus01/hacklytics24/README.md

 ## Overview

-The Travel Recommendations Chatbot is designed to simplify the process of finding hotel recommendations for travelers.
-Utilizing advanced natural language processing and data retrieval techniques, the chatbot offers personalized hotel recommendations based on user queries.
+The InnSight Chatbot is designed to answer queries about hotels, their ratings, and locations.
+It utilizes a vector database and Traversaal AI's API for insightful, context-rich responses.
+Utilizing advanced natural language processing and data retrieval techniques, the chatbot offers personalized hotel suggestions based on user queries.
 This project is a collaboration by Rio Jia (xueyuan.jia@vanderbilt.edu) and Jordan Nieusma (jordan.m.nieusma@vanderbilt.edu).

 ## Features

 - **Personalized Hotel Recommendations**: Users can receive hotel suggestions tailored to their specific needs and preferences.
-- **Easy Integration**: Built with flexibility in mind, the chatbot can be easily integrated into various platforms to assist users in finding their next stay.
+- **Accurate Q&A**: Leverages LangChain and a vector DB for in context learning
-- **User-Friendly Interface**: The chatbot is designed with a straightforward and interactive interface, ensuring a smooth user experience.
+- **Fetches Real Time Data from Ares API**: Leverages the Ares API to retrieve real time data based on user queries.

 ## Technical Overview